msvignesh-25/picoCTF-Writeups/README.md

 ## Progress
 - Challenges solved : 56
 ## License
 This repository is released under the MIT license.
+See [License](https://github.com/msvignesh-25/picoCTF-Writeups/blob/main/LICENSE) for more details.